Free Primer Tm Calculator with SantaLucia/Owczarzy Math

 Frequently Asked Questions

-Which Tm calculation method is most accurate?
+Which Tm calculation method should I use?

 How does salt concentration affect Tm?